Let's Settle This: Is The Keto Diet Bad For The Environment?

 3. Choose local.

-Whether it’s beef, cheese, fruit, nuts, or milk, the less your food has to travel to get to you, the better it is for the environment.
+Whether you're talking about beef, cheese, fruit, nuts, or milk, the less your food has to travel to get to you, the better it is for the environment.
 It's that simple.
 If your food had to take a 15-hour flight to reach your dinner table, then it’s using up a lot of precious fossil fuels.
-Instead, shop at local farmers markets whenever possible.
+Shop at local farmers markets whenever possible.

-No matter what kind of diet you choose, there will always be a way to minimize the impact it has on the environment.
-And it’s up to you to take the necessary steps to do so!
+Moral of the story: No matter what kind of diet you choose, there will always be a way to minimize its impact on the environment.